 Chef Apple will show you how to prepare, cook, and present a dish of your choice, including a starter of Thai spring rolls.
-She also caters to vegetarian and vegan meal choices, so let her know in advance.
+She also caters to vegetarian and vegan meals, so let her know in advance.

 Riverside Thai Cooking classes start from 1,500 Baht per person and include pick up and drop off from and recipes direct to your email.

 International Tsunami Museum

 On the 26th of December 2014, a devastating tsunami wreaked havoc along the west coast of Thailand caused by an earthquake in Indonesia.
 Khao Lak was one of the worst-hit areas because of its flat land and non-concrete-based building structures.